jameel-maayah/chess/README.md

 Both of which are used during search to probe the game tree.

-Training elo saturates in 2-3 days on an M1 Macbook Pro.
+Training elo saturates in 2-3 days on an M1 MacBook Pro.

 ***
 # Structure